libremfg/rhize-docs/content/reference/bpmn/activities.md

 draft: false
 category: reference
 description: >-
-  BPMN tasks in the Rhize engine.
+  A reference of BPMN tasks available from the Rhize UI.
 weight: 200
 menu:
   main: